mychan24/restinginpca/testingNormalization/demo_STATISnorm4r.md

 ![](demo_STATISnorm4r_files/figure-gfm/plot_dc_ev-1.png)<!-- -->

+Double-centering subtracts the most from the network that connects most to other networks.

 ### STEP 2 : Devided the double-centered matrix by the first eigenvalue

 ``` r
 end.X <- corX.c/Lambda.corX[1]
 ```

-Compared the STATIS-like normalized matrix to the original matrix:
+#### Compared the STATIS-like normalized matrix to the original matrix:

+As mentioned above, when we double-center the matrix, the value subtracted from the most connected network will be large, and thus the value will become smaller than those who connect less to other networks.

 ![](demo_STATISnorm4r_files/figure-gfm/o_n_mat-1.png)<!-- -->